rht-labs/lodestar-activity/README.md

 ## Running the application locally

+### Postgresql

 A postgres database is needed for development.
-See the deployment [readme](./deployment) for instructions to spin up a docker postresql container
+To spin up a docker postresql container run the following

 ```
 cd deployment
 docker-compose up
 ```

+### Local Dev

 You can run your application in dev mode that enables live coding using: